North Korean leader’s sister slams US for criticizing failed satellite launch

-SEOUL, South Korea (AP) — The powerful sister of North Korean Kim Jong Un on Thursday accused the United States of “gangster-like” hypocrisy for criticizing her country’s failed launch of a military spy satellite and insisted that the North will follow with a successful launch soon.
+SEOUL, South Korea (AP) — The powerful sister of North Korean Kim Jong Un on Thursday accused the United States of “gangster-like” hypocrisy for criticizing her country’s failed launch of a military spy satellite and insisted a successful launch will be made soon.

 Kim Yo Jong said North Korea’s efforts to acquire space-based reconnaissance capabilities were a legitimate exercise of its sovereign right and restated the country’s rejection of U.N.
 Security Council resolutions that ban it from conducting any launch involving ballistic missile technology.

-Her comments on state media came a day after a North Korean long-range rocket carrying its first developed spy satellite lost thrust after a stage separation and crashed in waters off the Korean Peninsula’s western coast.
+Her comments on state media came a day after the rocket carrying the satellite failed.
+North Korea said the rocket lost thrust after a stage separation and crashed in waters off the Korean Peninsula’s western coast.

-After an unusually quick admission of failure, North Korea vowed to conduct a second launch soon after determining what went wrong as leader Kim Jong Un pushes to expand his military capabilities amid a prolonged freeze in diplomacy with the United States.

-The North’s launch was swiftly criticized by Washington and its allies Seoul and Tokyo.
-Adam Hodge, a spokesperson at the U.S. National Security Council, said in a statement that Washington strongly condemns the North Korean launch because it used banned ballistic missile technology, raised tensions and risked destabilizing security in the region and beyond.
+Washington, South Korea and Japan had quickly criticized the launch.
+Adam Hodge, a spokesperson at the U.S. National Security Council, said Washington strongly condemns the North Korean launch because it used banned ballistic missile technology, raised tensions and risked destabilizing security in the region and beyond.

 In her statement, Kim Yo Jong briefly mentioned Hodge’s comments before saying the United States “is letting loose a hackneyed gibberish prompted by its brigandish and abnormal thinking.”